axfelix/axfelix.github.io/index.md

 - I've spent more time than I tend to remember dealing with retro computing and emulation of all kinds; I like [original hardware](macs.jpg) but I'm no purist.

-- I keep a [complete-ish academic CV](agarnett.pdf); I've written recently about [the use of ZFS-likes in memory institutions](papers/ipres18.pdf) and [WYSIWYG XML editors for academic publishing](https://www.ncbi.nlm.nih.gov/books/NBK425544/).
+- I keep a [complete-ish academic CV](agarnett.pdf); I've written about [the use of ZFS-likes in memory institutions](papers/ipres18.pdf) and [WYSIWYG XML editors for academic publishing](https://www.ncbi.nlm.nih.gov/books/NBK425544/).

 - I love experimental videogames and I will shill for *Oikospiel*, *10 Beautiful Postcards*, *Astrologaster*, *Elsinore*, *Mirror Drop*, and many others.
 I [tell you all the time](https://lana.whosyourdad.de) (inspired by [Holly Gramazio](https://twitter.com/hollygramazio/status/1211703711275327489), desktop-only).